 Protect Your Online Presence

-- Sexual assault: This can be charged as a felony or misdemeanor, with penalties ranging from jail time to probation and fines.
+Rape is a felony punishable by prison time (up to life in some cases).
+Sexual assault can be charged as a felony or misdemeanor, with penalties ranging from jail time to probation and fines.
+Molestation of children is a serious felony offense with potentially life-changing consequences for the perpetrator.

 Laws Regarding Non-Consensual Sexual Intercourse in California